Motel 6 To Pay $12 Million After Improperly Giving Guest Lists To ICE

 It's the second settlement over the company's practice in recent months.

-Motel 6 has also signed a legally binding commitment to no longer share guest information without a warrant at any of its locations nationwide, a practice the chain says it has already ended.
+Motel 6 also has signed a legally binding commitment to no longer share guest information without a warrant at any of its locations nationwide, a practice the chain says it has already ended.

 "Motel 6's actions tore families apart and violated the privacy rights of tens of thousands of Washingtonians," Ferguson said in a statement.
 "Our resolution holds Motel 6 accountable for illegally handing over guests' private information without a warrant."

-The company told The Associated Press on Thursday that "it will enforce its guest privacy policy, which prohibits the sharing of guest information except in cases where a judicially enforceable warrant or subpoena is present or local law requires release of the information," AP reports.
+The company told NPR in an emailed statement that, as part of the agreement, it would "continue to enforce its guest privacy policy, which prohibits the sharing of guest information except in cases where a judicially enforceable warrant or subpoena is present, or local law requires this information."

+"The company has also implemented a system of additional controls to ensure corporate oversight and compliance in cases where law enforcement requests are made."

 The Phoenix New Times first uncovered the practice in September 2017 when reporter Antonia Farzan investigated two Motel 6 locations in Phoenix.